 Full Installer package is highly recommended unless you're an expert.
 This will also install and configure GDB (GNU DeBugger) and MinGW, which contains GCC - the GNU C Compiler.
 GDB is used to debug your application in the simulator, which is compiled with GCC.

 <trivia> GCC actually stands for GNU Compiler Collection.
-It supports heaps of other stuff so the name changed.</trivia>
+It supports heaps of other stuff so the name changed.</trivia> the applications are unavailable in version 1.0RC2 which has been installed above.

 Upgrade